celo-org/docs/blog/12-25-22-best-practices-for-writing-smart-contracts-with-real-world-examples/best-practices-for-writing-smart-contracts-with-real-world-examples.md

 ![image](images/25.png)

-## Use modifiers properly
+**Use modifiers properly**

 Modifiers work similar to functions except that they don’t have visibility and the code inside modifiers are checked and executed before proceeding to the function body.
 Be careful when making an external call inside a modifier as it can lead to reentrancy attack.
 A proper use of modifier is to make it run a condition check that should have been duplicated in many places but where you have one conditional check, you should use either “require()” or “revert()” statement.
 The essence of this is to make your code more readable and avoid redundancy.

 ![image](images/26.png)

-**“isPartnerAOrB”** function modifier contains code used in almost all the functions, so it makes a lot of sense to have them in a modifier and simply reference them by a variable “isPartnerAOrB”.
+“isPartnerAOrB”** function modifier contains code used in almost all the functions, so it makes a lot of sense to have them in a modifier and simply reference them by a variable “isPartnerAOrB”.

-## Integer division
+**nteger division**

 Solidity does not provide a proper way to account for remainder when making integer division e.g “x = 9 / 4”.
 All integer divisions always round down to the nearest integer and the remainder is lost.
 This is not ideal especially when dealing with payment split or computation that has to do with funds.
 If you need to achieve precision, you should consider using a multiplier but be mindful that any number you use as a multiplier must be accounted for in the future when dealing with the result.
 Alternatively, you could switch to using percentage if you can quantify the denominator in percentage.
 Use a multiplier to avoid rounding to zero.

 ![image](images/9.png)

-## Fallback/receive function
+**Fallback/receive function**

 In solidity, fallback function as the name implies is similar to an escape function which is reserved for an event where the smart contract is called with an empty data or a function that does not exist in the contract is invoked.
 Fallback is used in version of solidity before 0.6.x  in the following scenarios:
 Ether is sent to a contract with no data.